Strfkr: History

 Prior to forming Starfucker, Hodges released a solo album titled Sexton Blake and followed up with an album released under the band name "Sexton Blake" entitled Plays The Hits!
 Both albums were released on Expunged Records.
 During this time Corcoran was the drummer for Vegas-based grindcore band The Weirding Way.

 The name Starfucker started off as a joke by Sam Norris, an early patron of the band, but the band's success under the name grew rapidly.
 In response to this success, and with the guidance of an ex manager, they briefly changed their name to Pyramiddd, before quickly changing their name back.

 In 2010, Starfucker announced that they would be signing with Polyvinyl Records, releasing a two-song EP, and a full album in preparation for March 2011.
 On August 2, 2011, Starfucker announced that Ryan Biornstad would be leaving the band.
 The group shortened their name to STRFKR in 2012.

 On February 10, 2016, the band released a single titled "Never Ever", while the album Being No One, Going Nowhere was released in November of that year.

 On September 6, 2019, the band released a new single titled "Fantasy", and the band's sixth studio album, Future Past Life was released on April 10, 2020.

+On March 1, 2024, the band released their seventh studio album, "Parallel Realms", on Polyvinyl Records.